 - taking over all communications with the insurance company

-- getting a complete copy of your claim file form the insurance company or agency
+- getting a complete copy of your claim file from the insurance company or agency

 - identifying the red flags that are causing (or will cause) your claim to be denied